oscar-defelice/teeth-recognition/README.md

 ## A not-so-easy task: Compare two radiographs

-## Conclusions and future developments
+## Conclusions and further developments